lighterio/lighter/README.md

 Views are rendered by name from `response.view`.

-The following would render a template that is stored at `/views/hello.ltl` with a context indicating who to say hello to.
+The following would render a template that is stored at `/views/hello.ltl` with a state indicating who to say hello to.
 ```javascript
 function GET(request, response) {
   response.view('hello', {who: 'World'});